Just a simple, hardworking webmaster who loves to write. Interests include traditional cultures, crafts, small business ideas, and movies.

 The flowers need to dry properly before arranging them in glass frames.
 Make sure you leave the album in a dry place for best results.
 It takes between two to three weeks to press and fully dry.

-You might choose to arrange the flowers in a glass frame.
+You might choose to arrange the flowers in a frame under glass.
 This technique elongates the display in a more creative and artistic way.
-Make sure you trim the stem to fit smugly in the glass frame.
+Make sure you trim the stem to fit snugly in the frame.

 - Sea thrift